 Robert Amory Jr.(May 1 1953-March 30, 1962): Armory served in WWII and graduated from Harvard Law School and the Milton Academy.
 He later served on the National Security Council Planning Board and was a critic of the Bay of Pigs operation.
 Notably Armory was not consulted about the operation "despite his status as an official of the C.I.A. and the National Security Council."
 After serving as Deputy Director, Amory joined the Harvard Board of Overseers.
 He additionally served as secretary and general counsel of the National Gallery of Art.

 Ray S. Cline (April 23, 1962-January 17, 1966): "He was an archetype of the young men who joined the agency in its infancy: high school football captain, Harvard man, wartime operative in the Office of Strategic Services (OSS), the nation's chief intelligence agency in World War II."
 Cline joined the Agency and became "station chief in Taiwan from 1958-1962", then he was appointed to lead the Agency station in Bonn, Germany.
-After his retirement as Deputy Director for Intelligence, Cline "served as the head of the Taiwan Committee for a Free China."
+After his retirement as Deputy Director of Intelligence, Cline "served as the head of the Taiwan Committee for a Free China."

 R. Jack Smith (January 17, 1966-May 15, 1971): After earning a PhD in English Literature, Smith instructed at Williams College.
 He served in the OSS during WWII as a researcher.
 Smith was a member of the Agency Board of National Estimates that served the Director of Central Intelligence (DCI).
-He became Director of Current Intelligence and served closely with the prior Deputy Director for Intelligence.
+He became Director of Current Intelligence and served closely with the prior Deputy Director of Intelligence.
 Richard Helms appointed Smith DDI in 1966.

 Domestic Contacts Service (DCS): Its Director was required to "Develop, coordinate, and carry out policies and programs for the collection of foreign intelligence information from selected individuals and organizations within the United States as a service of common concern."
 Additionally, they were required to "Operate a network of field offices within the United States for purposes of intelligence collection, operational support, and other assigned missions."
 "Develop and coordinate programs for the collection and technical analysis of Soviet, Satellite, and other foreign materials for intelligence purposes and to implement certain of those programs."
 "Administer facilities in the United States for the reception, exploitation, rehabilitation, and resettlement of selected defectors and other foreign nationals."

-The Office of Deputy Director for Research (DDR) is established February 19, 1962.
+The Office of Deputy Director of Research (DDR) is established February 19, 1962.
 Its first Deputy Director was replaced and the title is changed to Deputy Director of Science and Technology (DDS&T) August 5, 1963.
 The DDS&T was "responsible for conducting basic and applied research and development in the scientific community as well as all Government agencies on matter of science and technology in the intelligence as appropriate, and responsibility for furnishing technical planning, programming guidance, and support to other Agency components utilizing science and technology in support of their functions."

 Herbert Scoville (February 19, 1962-June 15, 1963): Herbert Scoville "was born in New York City on March 16, 1915.
 He was educated at Phillips Andover Academy and graduated from Yale in 1937..."
 "Dr. Scoville received his PhD in physical chemistry from the University of Rochester in 1942."
 Scoville worked for the National Research Committee, Atomic Energy Commission, and for the Defense Department.
 Scoville opposed continued nuclear testing after his experience at Bikini Island atomic testing.
 He was "Assistant Director for Scientific Intelligence and as Deputy Director for Research at the CIA..."